Hard-shell vs. Softside Luggage: Which is Better For You?

+Are hard or soft suitcases better?
 Deciding between softside and hard shell luggage doesn’t have to be complicated, but it should be about more than just looks.
-The best luggage for you is the luggage that best fits your needs.
-Here, we cover the top five factors to compare when choosing hard or soft luggage.
+The best luggage for you is the suitcase or bag that best fits your needs.
+Here, we cover the top factors to compare when choosing hard or soft luggage.

-When shopping for new luggage, being informed will help you choose the best carry-on or checked suitcase, duffel, weekender or garment bag for you.
-Aside from the myriad features available, like interior organization, USB charging ports, and other built-in extras, you have color, size, style and even shape to consider.
-But one of the most significant differences to compare is softside vs. hardside luggage.
+Being informed helps you choose the best carry-on or checked suitcase, duffel, weekender, or garment bag when shopping for new luggage.
+Aside from the myriad features available, like interior organization, USB charging ports, and other built-in extras, you have color, size, style, and even shape to consider.

 Maybe you’ve always carried a soft, fabric-style suitcase but like the sleek look of hardside luggage.
-Or maybe you’ve been carrying a bag with a hard shell but want exterior pockets, like most softside bags offer.
+Or perhaps you’ve been using a bag with a hard shell but want exterior pockets like most soft-side bags offer.
 Maybe you just don’t know what you want.
 We can help.

-When you don’t know how to decide between hardside or softside luggage, start by identifying your needs.
-Below, we unpack the pros and cons of soft- vs hardside luggage along with a bit of insider info you probably never thought to consider.
+Below, we unpack the pros and cons of soft- vs hard-side luggage, along with some insider info you probably never thought to consider.

 There is a perfect suitcase for you.
 You just need to know what to look for–and why.